Best Tips For Maintaining A Healthy Work Life

 17. Request Some Leeway

-Open, honest discussions about your requirements, as well as those of your employer and team, may lead to effective solutions.
+Open, honest discussions about your requirements and those of your employer and team may lead to effective solutions.
 Flextime, a reduced weekly schedule, job sharing, and other innovative choices are among them.

 18. Make Your Health A Top Priority